Practical placements to enhance your career

 Dedicated advice and one-to-one support for non-credit bearing internships and work experience is available from our team of Careers Consultants in the Careers Service.

 Undergraduate Research Opportunities Programme

-If you're considering the Classics for a career, the Undergraduate Research Opportunities Programme (UROP) is an excellent opportunity for you - especially as Reading is one of only three universities in the country to offer this scheme.
+If you're considering the Classics for a career, the Undergraduate Research Opportunities Programme (UROP) is an excellent opportunity for you.
 Offered for six weeks over the summer holiday or part-time over a longer period, this is a great chance for second-year students to work with staff on current research projects.
 Examples of past opportunities include working on digital modelling and curating an online exhibition which was presented in the Houses of Parliament and featured in a BBC2 documentary.
 The scheme is paid, so you have the opportunity to earn as you learn.